 The DVD-R format, also called DVD Dash R, was rolled out in 1997 and is approved by the DVD forum founded by Mitsubishi, Sony, Hitachi, and Time Warner.
 Due to its earlier release, DVD-R has a wider playback compatibility than DVD+R format, especially with some outdated DVD players.

-What Is DVD+R Format?
+What Is DVD+R?

 Part 2.
 Differences Between DVD+R and DVD-R